ManavalanG/mana_random_notes/docs/jupyter_notebook.md

 [Source](https://stackoverflow.com/a/35665295/3998252)

+!!! note
-Note: `%cd` line magic can be used as well.
+    `%cd` line magic can be used as well.

 ## Magic stuff